 “We are all meeting this morning.
 The matter was sent to the Labour Commissioner but in the meantime workers will be continuing as we did yesterday,” he said.

 In a statement issued last Wednesday, the Ministry of Tourism said that the Government respects the rights and privileges of all workers in Grenada, their right to association and indeed to protest — and was surprised at the decision.

-However, the Government and in particular the Committee that has been set up to oversee the establishment of the Grenada Tourism Authority — an organization that TAWU has fully endorsed and supported — has not at any time during this process sought, in any way, to disadvantage the staffers of the GBT.
-On the contrary, the principals of the GBT, as is the practice at all times, has been conducting the most cordial and respectful of negotiations with TAWU.
+However, the Government and in particular the Committee that has been set up to oversee the establishment of the Grenada Tourism Authority — an organization that GTAWU has fully endorsed and supported — has not at any time during this process sought, in any way, to disadvantage the staffers of the GBT.
+On the contrary, the principals of the GBT, as is the practice at all times, has been conducting the most cordial and respectful of negotiations with GTAWU.
 Always respecting the tenets of the collective bargaining process and seeking to be fair to all concerned.

 “It therefore came as a complete shock to the Principals of the GBT and the members of the committee charged with overseeing the creation and establishment of the GTA, that negotiations had broken down to the point where any kind of industrial action was warranted,” said the statement.

 “It is even more disconcerting to the GBT and to the committee that in the midst of an ongoing and fluid negotiation process, and in particular regarding a matter central to the negotiations that has been referred to the Ministry of Labour for its guidance, counsel and resolution, that even before the matter has been heard this kind of action has been mounted,” the statement elaborated.

 The statement said that all concerned and the wider public that this matter, from inception, has been handled in the most sensible and sensitive of manners, always respecting the workers’ rights.
 “This Administration highly values the employees of the GBT and the sterling contribution that they have made to the organisation and to the development of the tourism industry in our country.”